riversyang/OIPs/OIPs/oip-2.md

 ![Fund Manager](../assets/Fund-Manager.png)

 When the fund instance is deployed to Ethereum, it registers to Olympus Marketplace, thus it's also available to its potential investors from different clients such as Olympus App / Portal or 3rd-party implementations like wallets.
 The investors can choose to invest on this fund instance by simply clicking the buy button on the client app / portal, then it interacts with the fund instance itself.
-Thanks for the base template, it implements the ERC20 standards, so investor automatically gets his fund token back to the address he specified.
+Thanks to the base template, it implements the ERC20 standards, so investor automatically gets his fund token back to the address he specified.

 ![Investor](../assets/Investor.png)

 ## Example workflow

-Let's take a look what happens from system's respective from different user cases to show how the Fund instance communicates with the core components.
+Let's take a look what happens from different perspectives from different user cases to show how the Fund instance communicates with core components.

 When the fund template is created, it can hold different components and when the fund instance is initialized, the fund communicates with the specific components depending on what the action is.
 The components are highly reusable and can serve multiple contracts.
 In this case, the sample fund template uses whitelist, risk-control, withdrawal and exchange components.